abdul-zacky/abdulzacky-todolist/README.md

+I made a minimalist to-do app
+It has features like add to-do, edit to-do, delete to-do, and profiles You can edit the to-do by simply pressing it and the showModalBottomSheet will pop up

 During the process of making the to-do app, I’ve learned numerous things.
 They’re vary from the very basics of flutter, to a little bit more advanced.
 There were things like Scaffold, setState, and a slight touch of firebase.

 First thing first, there is Scaffold.
 This is the most basic thing that I repeatedly forgot to use.
 I have done several projects and always wondering why is my app looks so off, turned out I didn’t implement Scaffold in the first place.